 Dr. Nobel is the Medical Director at the Northeast Business Group on Health, directing its Solutions Center and working with large self-insured employers, health plans and health systems to address major health issues like obesity, diabetes, chronic pain and cancer.
 The goal of the Center’s work is to develop innovative approaches to managing these challenging conditions, as well as identify patient engagement models and care models and the value-oriented payment models that can sustain them.

 Dr. Nobel is a long time innovator and researcher on the public health aspects of information technology and medical care, focusing on the design and evaluation of improved healthcare management systems that maximize cost-effectiveness, quality and patient experience.
 In addition to his work at NEBGH, Dr. Nobel is an Instructor in the Department of Global Health and Social Medicine at Harvard Medical School and serves on the Faculty for the Center for Primary Care.
 He is Board Certified in both Internal Medicine and Preventive Medicine, with dual Master’s Degrees in Public Health and Epidemiology from the Harvard School of Public Health.
 He graduated magna cum laude from Princeton University.

-Katie is the Membership Manager at Northeast Business Group on Health, working on membership development, retention, and engagement.
-Before joining NEBGH, Katie served as the Database and Operations Manager at Change for Kids, a New York City educational non-profit.
-Katie graduated summa cum laude from New York University with dual Bachelor of Arts degrees in Gender and Sexuality Studies and Italian Language, Culture, and Society.
+Lauren is the Membership Manager at Northeast Business Group on Health, working on membership development, retention, and engagement.
+Before joining NEBGH, Lauren served as Development and Marketing Manager at Seattle Jewish Community School.
+Lauren graduated from Columbia University with a Master of Science in Social Work Administration and from the University of Chicago with a Bachelor of Arts in Gender Studies and Psychology.
 She is thrilled to contribute to NEBGH’s efforts to improve value and quality in the healthcare system nationwide.